 Stuffed sweet potatoes are one of my favorite meals.
 They are so easy to throw together and so very versatile.
 This recipe is for a perfect barbecue pulled pork recipe to top a simple baked sweet potato.
-Alongside a side salad or your favorite vegetable, this is a perfect meal for the whole family!
+Alongside a side salad or your favorite vegetable, this is an ideal meal for the whole family!

 Stuffed Sweet Potatoes